 1. You’re doing the wrong exercise

-While it’s true that cardio workouts tend to be the best to bust belly fat, running or cycling alone won’t help to tone your waist.
+While it’s true that cardio workouts tend to be the best to bust belly fat, running, rowing, or cycling alone won’t help to tone your waist.
 Instead, include strength training into your workout that can help to increase muscle mass and, in turn, burn more fat.
 At the same time, functional exercises such as planks will help to reveal your six-pack.
 We know it’s in there somewhere…

 2. Too many processed foods

 Your diet plays a huge role in your weight loss journey.
 Belly fat is associated with inflammation, and processed foods such as white bread, crisps, fizzy drinks, chocolate, and desserts all increase this inflammation and hinder our ability to lose fat around the middle.
 Keep a food diary to see how many processed foods you need to cut out of your diet and make a conscious effort to switch to lean meat, fruit, vegetables and whole grains.

 Whatever your source of stress may be, it’s something that can make it even harder to get into shape.
 The stress hormone cortisol increases the amount of fat your body clings to, particularly visceral fat which is what is stored in your abdominal cavity.
 A large amount of visceral fat can cause serious health problems such as an increased risk of heart attacks, type 2 diabetes, stroke and cancer.
 Take time to de-stress, and you should start to shed the pounds faster.